-A student may receive a tuition account refund due to excess financial aid or tuition reduction.
+A student may receive an account refund due to excess financial aid or tuition reduction.
 Refunds may be issued via direct deposit, check, or by returning funds paid with a credit card back to the credit card.

 Refund due to Excess Financial Aid

 A student may be issued a refund when the amount of Financial Aid received exceeds the outstanding student account balance.
 UW-Madison will refund the credit balance resulting from excess aid within two weeks of either the date the aid was credited to the student’s account or the first day of the semester, whichever is later.

 Refund due to Tuition Reduction